enpepolicy/cv-exporter/memory-bank/activeContext.md

 - Iterative refactoring with testing at each step helps manage complexity and catch issues early.
 - When refactoring data sources, maintaining the expected output structure for consumers (like Vue components) can simplify the transition.
 - Adding new, multi-faceted experience entries requires careful tailoring for each CV variant (language/type) to maintain relevance and truthfulness.
+- Modularizing data into smaller, focused files (e.g., by data type or specific experience) significantly improves maintainability and readability of the codebase, especially for large datasets.